Croatian national costume: Bosnia and Herzegovina

+In northern Bosnia, cultural influences from Slavonia and central Europe are evident in Croat costumes, especially in the region of Bosnian Posavina.
+Both male and female costumes make good use of linen fabric, often embroidered with traditional floral and geometric patterns similar to those found among Croat and Serbian communities in eastern Croatia and northern Serbia.
+Dense wool aprons with geometric or plaid patterns are common in female costumes.
+Vests adorned with central European and Ottoman-influenced embroidery patterns are common for both men and women.
+Female headpieces tend to vary from region to region, while men usually wear hats resembling the Trilby style.
+In some regions, female headpieces make use of wool spools and pom-pom-like structures, most notably in the areas around Usora, Derventa, Bosanski Brod, Odžak and Brčko.

 For men, white cotton shirts with wide sleeves and black pants with a fringed leg are the basic elements of the costume.
 The vest is made of thick wool and is dark in color and can be embroidered or crocheted like the females'.
 The sash around the waist varies in color from region, but is usually dark.
 Socks are worn to knee length much like the females, and are usually white, red, or gold in color.